tojimjiang/python-math/README.md

 ### In this repository:
 dot_display.py - utility module for math_drill.py
-large_prime.py - find the largest prime nievely
+large_prime.py - find the largest prime naively
 math_drill.py - math drills program with statistics
 sieve.py - use sieve of eratosthenes to quickly find primes
 triange_side.py - given coordinates determine if the points form a valid triangle